 Outside of strongman, Martins is also a world-class MAS wrestler.
 He unseated the reigning champion in 2016, during his intense training for his first World's Strongest Man appearance.

-Training out of The Training Hall in Newbury Park, California, and under the continued instruction of Odd, Martins has spent all year working towards bettering his 2016 World's Strongest Man placing.
-Several of the events he faced - Fingal’s Fingers and the Hercules Hold among them - were completely new to Martins.
-This year he will be better prepared.
+Training out of The Training Hall in Newbury Park, California, and under the continued instruction of Odd, Martins dedicates his time to bettering his 2016 and 2017 World's Strongest Man placings.
+Several of the events he faced in his novice year - Fingal’s Fingers and the Hercules Hold among them - were completely new to Martins.
+He is now better prepared.

 “I’m in the gym for at least three to five hours at a time, for four to five days a week doing something for my body,” says Martins.
 He believes that his deadlift has come a long way as a result, and he has continued to put a lot of work into stone lifting, his signature event.